sjbrown/1kfa/mod_guide_gm.md

 # Journey Points

-When you have time in the spotlight, and the set-up has been established, take the opportunity to earn a *Journey point* by taking the plot to another milestone in the Hero's Journey.

-Look to the [Campaigns section](#campaigns) and decide which milestone the current fictional situation is well set-up for.
+Journey Points are the GM's rarest resource, gained when the story resonates with a specific note of the Hero's Journey.
+Each Chapter (see Campaigns) holds an opportunity to gain a Journey Point when a specific narrative condition is met.
+The conditions vary chapter by chapter.
+For example:
+ * In Chapter One of the One-Shot Campaign, gain a Journey Point when the PCs cross a threshold by making a true choice.
+ * In Chapter Two, gain one if you hold zero Shadow Points when the chapter closes.

-Remember that the players don't have to bite on every hook.
+Journey Points are a reward for weaving meaningful, resonant narrative beats into the campaign's arc.
+But remember that the players don't have to bite on every hook.
+Allow the story to surprise you.
 Don't fight it when things to go sideways.
 You can always skip it or try again.

+Spending Journey Points allows you to make bold, mythic interventions:
+A dead hero stirs, gasping.
+A chariot of starlight streaks through the sky.
+A fearful community finally takes up arms in alliance.

+Find the full rules for gaining and spending Journey Points in PART 2: PROCEDURES.

 # Shadow Points

-`TODO`
+Where Journey Points reflect the epic arc, Shadow Points are much more grounded, and much more volatile.
+Shadow Points are gained during play as an output of certain card flips (usually when a player’s fate takes a darker turn).

+They're the GM's moment-to-moment currency, spending them lets you
+ * Strengthen the foes and monsters confronting the PCs
+ * Spring ambushes and load traps
+ * Wrest narrative control with a sudden GM Move

+Shadow Points are meant to be spent freely and often.
+They are the teeth of the hidden horrors.
+They are the fuel strethening the shadow.

+The rules for gaining and spending Shadow Points are in PART 2: PROCEDURES.

 # Move the spotlight